rahulraja25/rahulraja25.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-<span style="color:red"> Update: I am on the Industry job market!
-Please reach out (narend@umich.edu) if I might be a good fit for your team. </span>

 I am a second year graduate student at the University of Michigan, Ann Arbor and I am fortunate to be advised by [Stella X. Yu](http://web.eecs.umich.edu/~stellayu/index.html).
 I am broadly interested in machine learning with applications in computer vision.
 Prior to joining UMich, I was a junior researcher at the [Indian Institute of Science](https://www.iisc.ac.in/) where I got to extensively work on semantic segmentation, learning with limited labeled data, domain adaptation, active and self-supervised learning.